 There is a lot more information in the book, all about options for defrosting, cooking methods, and timetables to help you in your planning.

 How to Get Moist Turkey

 The bain of turkey cooks everywhere is how to keep the breast from drying out and not have undercooked thighs and legs.
 Some people cut the bird up, cook the pieces separately then put them back together at serving time.
-Other people put a foil hat on the breast hoping to shield it, it doesn’t work that well.
-Spatchcocking is a good idea because it makes the parts all about the same height.
+Other people put a foil hat on the breast, hoping to shield it, but it doesn’t work that well.
+Spatchcocking is a good idea because it makes the parts about the same height.
 If I didn’t have a Nesco, that’s the road I would take.

 Why Roast Turkey in a Nesco?